top of page

 LIFE HOUSE YOUTH CENTER CODE OF CONDUCT

-_ Participants shall obey general rules of the facility.
+• Participants shall obey the rules of the facility.

 PARTICIPANT BEHAVIOR STANDARD

 The following is a list of rules to guide participant behavior at the Life House Youth Center.
 The list is not to be all-inclusive.
-Parents should promote cooperation and agreement between the home and Life House Youth Center in an attempt to develop citizenship and high standards of behavior in our youth.
+Parents should promote cooperation and agreement between home and LHYC in an attempt to develop citizenship and high standards of behavior in our youth.

 Assault and Battery

 It is illegal to commit assault or battery upon others while at the Life House Youth Center.
-The Sullivan Police Department will be notified and all applicable state and federal laws will be enforced.
+The local Police Department will be notified, and all applicable state and federal laws will be enforced.

 Assault, Sexual/Battery